Jonathan Livingston Seagull (film): Lawsuits

 The film was the subject of three lawsuits that were filed around the time of the film's release.
 Author Richard Bach sued Paramount Pictures before the film's release for having too many discrepancies between the film and Bach's adapted screenplay.
 Director Bartlett had allegedly violated a term in his contract with Bach which stated that no changes could be made to the film's adaptation without Bach's approval.
+Associate Producer Leslie Parrish was appointed to be a mediator between Bach and Bartlett, but the mediation failed.
+Bach eventually had his name removed from the screenwriting credits.

 The judge ordered the studio to make some re-edits before it was released.
 Bach's attorney claimed, "It took tremendous courage to say this motion picture had to come out of theaters unless it was changed.
 Paramount was stunned."

 Neil Diamond sued Bartlett for cutting much of his music from the film.
-Diamond was also upset music composer Lee Holdridge wanted to share credit with him.
+Diamond was also upset when music composer Lee Holdridge wanted to share credit with him.
 Bartlett was ordered to reinstate the five minutes of Diamond's music score and three of his songs, "Anthem", "Prologue" and "Dear Father", and that the onscreen credits were to state "Music and songs by Neil Diamond", "Background score composed and adapted by Neil Diamond and Lee Holdridge" and "Music supervision by Tom Catalano".

 After his experience with the film, Diamond stated that he "vowed never to get involved in a movie again unless I had complete control."
 Bartlett angrily responded to the lawsuit by criticizing Diamond's music as having become "too slick... and it's not as much from his heart as it used to be."
 However, Bartlett also added, "Neil is extraordinarily talented.
 Often his arrogance is just a cover for the lonely and insecure person underneath."

 Director Ovady Julber also sued the film, claiming it stole scenes from his 1936 film La Mer.
 The suit was dismissed without a trial, petitioned on the grounds that extensive public school and cultural use of the film had robbed it of common-law copyright protection.